 It’s got over 8,000 active installs, making it one of the most popular free CRM plugins on the plugin repository.

-UpiCRM is a free CRM plugin that has around 500 active installs.
+UpiCRM is a free CRM plugin that has over 2,000 active installs.
 CRM plugins aren’t for everyone, so this actually isn’t a bad number.
 It’s also regularly updated, so you can be sure that it’s compatible with the latest versions of WordPress.

 UpiCRM integrates with your current forms and users to begin tracking them.
 You can then assign each customer to a specific support or salesperson.
 It also sets up UTM tags to track everything in tons of detail, plus many more smaller features.